-Below the surface of our planet’s oceans, seas, and lakes, archaeologists look for clues about cultures that haven’t seen the light of day in years — and in many cases, in centuries or even millennia.
-While there’s something undoubtedly eerie about exploring shipwrecks and sunken cities, these long-lost sites are beyond fascinating.
-In these areas, underwater archaeologists have to take special care to avoid getting hurt or destroying the underwater sites’ artifacts, but the tradeoff makes the effort worthwhile: their research often turns up incomprehensibly invaluable insights.
+Below the surface of our planet’s oceans, seas, and lakes, underwater archaeologists hunt for clues about cultures that haven’t seen the light of day in years — and in many cases, in centuries or even millennia.
+While there’s something undoubtedly eerie about exploring shipwrecks and sunken cities, these long-lost sites are absolutely fascinating.
+Archaeologists do have to take special care to avoid getting hurt or destroying the underwater sites’ artifacts, but the tradeoff makes the effort worthwhile: their research often turns up incomprehensibly invaluable insights.

-In that light, we’ve compiled four underwater sites where archaeologists are currently dredging up incredible secrets.
+In that light, we’ve compiled the stories of four underwater sites where archaeologists are currently dredging up incredible secrets.
 Let’s dive in!

 Port Royal, Jamaica

-In the late 17th century, Port Royal was a wealthy, bustling town.
-An English port, it had a reputation for debauchery, and its streets crawled with pirates, privateers, and prostitutes.
+In the late 17th century, Port Royal was a wealthy, bustling English port.
+It had a reputation for debauchery, and its streets crawled with pirates, privateers, and prostitutes.
 Minor earthquakes occasionally shook the area, but no one was overly concerned about the shallow water table or the loose soil that Port Royal was built upon.

 But shortly before noon on June 7, 1692, a series of three earthquakes wreaked havoc on the town (an event that many New World clergymen referred to as an act of God).
 Scientists estimate that the strongest shock registered a magnitude of 7.5 on the Richter scale, a disaster that instantly liquefied the soil.
-The sea quickly swallowed up 33 acres of buildings and streets, with part of the city disappearing to a depth of 10 feet (three meters) and other areas sinking to 35 feet (11 meters).
-The force was so strong that the cemetery’s corpses spilled out of their graves and joined drowning individuals in the swirling, chaotic water.
+The sea quickly swallowed 33 acres of buildings and streets, with part of the city disappearing to a depth of 10 feet (three meters) and other areas sinking all the way to 35 feet (11 meters).
+The force was so strong that, in the local cemetery, corpses spilled out of their graves and joined the drowning townspeople in the swirling, chaotic water.

 Minutes after the third earthquake, a tsunami hit the city and launched the HMS Swan across the harbor, dropping it on the rooftops of a few still-standing buildings.
 In total, about 2,000 people died that day, with thousands more succumbing to starvation and disease in the following weeks.
 Most of the city was doomed to remain underwater.